vigna/sux-rs/README.md

 The [`TryIntoUnaligned`] trait provides a [`try_into_unaligned`] method that can be used to convert recursively all components of a structure into components using unaligned access to retrieve bit sequences.
+This approach makes unaligned access typesafe.

 ## ε-serde support